Texas Tech University

 Becoming a social worker does not require a vow of poverty!
 While most social workers choose the profession for its intrinsic rewards, financial benefits also exist.
 According the Bureau of Labor Statistics (BLS) profile on the social work profession, the annual median wage for social workers in 2021 was $50,390, even higher in Texas.
 Further, the BLS reports that the profession is expected to continue to grow faster than the average rate for all occupations, largely in the areas of medical social work and mental health services.
 More information on workforce related issues in social work can be found in the following reports: The NASW's Survey of 2017 Social Work Graduates and the 2017 Profile of the Social Work Workforce.

 Did you know that before someone can claim to practice social work, they must hold a license?
 The Texas State Board of Social Work Examiners (TSBSWE), falling under the Texas Behavioral Health Executive Council (BHEC), licenses and regulates social workers at four levels, including licensed baccalaureate social worker (LBSW), licensed master social worker (LMSW), licensed master social worker-advanced practice (LMSW-AP) and licensed clinical social worker (LCSW).
 Similar to most other states, the primary requirements for all levels of licensure in Texas include the appropriate degree in social work from an institution accredited with the Council on Social Work Education (CSWE) and a passing score on the corresponding national exam with the Association of Social Work Boards (ASWB).
 Other requirements vary by license level, but may include hours of practice experience, supervision hours from a board-approved social worker, specific training modules deemed critical emerging knowledge, background checks and/or fingerprinting, as well as licensing fees and forms.
-The BHEC website provides a detailed description of steps to apply for a license.
+The BHEC website provides a detailed description of steps to apply for a license in Texas.
+While both CSWE-accredited social work degrees from TTU apply towards licensure in the majority of U.S. states, be sure to review the rules and requirements for the jurisdiction where you plan to practice.

 Announcements!